google/xls/xls/docs/dslx_intro.md

 The DSLX interpreter will execute all functions that are proceeded by a `test` directive.
 These functions should be non-parametric, take no arguments, and should return a unit-type.

-Unless otherwise specified in the implementation's build configs, unit tests are also converted to XLS IR and run through the toolchain's LLVM JIT.
+Unless otherwise specified in the implementation's build configs, functions called by unit tests are also converted to XLS IR and run through the toolchain's LLVM JIT.
 The resulting values from the DSLX interpreter and the LLVM JIT are compared against each other to assert equality.
 This is to ensure 1) DSLX implementations are IR-convertable and 2) IR translation is correct.

 ### QuickCheck
-QuickCheck is a testing framework based on property-based testing.
+QuickCheck is a [testing framework concept][hughes-paper] founded on property-based testing.
 Instead of specifying expected and test values, QuickCheck asks for properties of the implementation that should hold true against any input of the specified type(s).
 In DSLX, we use the `quickcheck` directive to designate functions to be run via the toolchain's QuickCheck framework.
 Here is an example that complements the unit testing of DSLX's `rev` implementation from above:
 ```
 // Reversing a value twice gets you the original value.
 #![quickcheck]